Family Trust Update – Exclude Foreigners

 Legal Consolidated Barristers and Solicitors does not provide legal advice.
 This Deed of Variation is designed to apply across all Australian states and the Australian Capital Territory (it does not apply to Northern Territory land as the NT does not impose these surcharges).

-However, not all jurisdictions require the exclusion of all such persons, and some may not require this Deed of Variation at all.
+However, not all jurisdictions require excluding all such persons, and some may not require this Deed of Variation.
 Requirements can be less stringent in some states.

 Moreover, the type of land your Family Trust intends to acquire might not necessitate excluding foreigners.